Financial Review and Planning Checklist

 Next, check your financial health

 - Update net worth.
 Is it trending in the right direction?
-Are you nearing your goal of debt-freedom or financial independence?
+Are you nearing your goal of credit card debt freedom or financial independence?

 - Order credit report.
-Review your credit report for any errors, question anything that doesn't look right, and consider freezing your credit.
+Review your credit score and check your credit history for errors, question anything that doesn't look right, and consider freezing your credit.

 - Rebalance investment portfolio.
-The volatility of the stock market may have shifted your desired allocation.
-Review your IPS and make the moves necessary to get your portfolio in shape.
+The volatility of the stock market may have shifted your mix of stocks and desired asset allocation.
+Review your IPS and make the moves necessary to stay on track with your investment strategy and get your portfolio in shape.

 Complete important year-end financial tasks

-Use this handy year-end financial checklist to track the completion of many important tasks.
+Use this handy year-end financial planning checklist to track the completion of many important tasks.

 - Fund tax-advantaged savings accounts, including:

-- Harvest tax losses – reduce up to $3,000 (or $1,500 if married filing separately) of regular income or other non-investment taxable earnings when you have more investment losses than gains (you can carry additional losses over to future years).
+- Harvest tax losses – reduce up to $3,000 (or $1,500 if married filing separately) of regular income or other non-investment taxable income when you have more investment losses than gains to offset income taxes you may owe (you can carry additional losses over to future years).

 - Start prepping tax returns – Ensure all your financial institutions and current or previous employers have your correct address.
 Establish a spot to accumulate the documents you'll need to file your taxes and start gathering them now – prior returns, bank and credit card statements, receipts, etc.